mjsanthosh/dockerfile-1/README.md

 This Docker File in CentOS-Gui is of Centos with SSh Enabled Container run the following Command to build and deploy the container

-docker build -t "Image Name" .
+docker build -t "Image Name2" .

 docker container run -it --name=ssh -p 2222:22 "Image Name" bash